puppetlabs/puppet-specifications/language/types_values_variables.md

 Variables
 ---
 A variable is a storage container for a value.
 Variables are immutable (once assigned they cannot be assigned to another value, and the value it is referring to is also immutable.
+Variables are also used define parameters of defines, classes, lambdas (and functions) - the term *parameter* is used to denote such variables.

-The type of a variable is determined by what is assigned to it.
+The type of a non parameter variable is determined by what is assigned to it.
+The type of a parameter may be optionally specified in which case a given value for that parameter must be compliant with the given type.
+An untyped parameter accepts any (i.e.
+`Optional[Variant, Object, Type]]`

 <table>
 <tr><th>Note</th></tr>
 <tr><td>
-  In the current implementation all parameters imply that they are of <code>Object</code> type (and anything can be passed).
+  In the current implementation all parameters imply that they are of <code>Optional[Variant[Object, Type]]</code> type (and anything can be passed).
 User logic is responsible for asserting type.
-</td></tr><tr><th>Future</th></tr>
-<tr><td>
-  In the future it will be possible to specify the type of parameters to classes, resource type definitions, and lambdas.
-Possibly also the attributes of resource types.
-  When that is added to the language the system will ensure that the given value is type compliant with the specified type.
-</td></tr>
 </table>

 ### Variable Names